treasurenetprotocol/treasurenet-docs/docs/fundamentals/wallets/metamask.md

 sidebar_position: 1
 ---

-# Metamask 钱包
+# Metamask

-## 什么是 Metamask？
+## What is Metamask?

-MetaMask 浏览器扩展是一个用于访问支持以太坊的应用程序和管理用户身份的钱包。它可通过正在运行的 Treasurenet 节点连接 Treasurenet。
+The MetaMask browser extension is a wallet for accessing Ethernet-enabled applications and managing user identities.
+It can connect to Treasurenet through a running Treasurenet node.

-## 如何在你的浏览器上安装 Metamask？
+## How to install Metamask on your browser?

-1. 安装 MetaMask 插件前，您需要先安装 Chrome 浏览器。
+1. Before installing the MetaMask plugin, you need to install the Chrome browser first.
-2. 浏览器安装成功后，通过 Chrome 浏览器，进入 MetaMask 官网，点击'Download now'，然后点击 'Install MetaMask for Chrome' 开始下载。
+2. After the browser is successfully installed go to the MetaMask official website, click 'Download now', and then click 'Install MetaMask for Chrome' to start downloading.
-3. 安装完成后，点击'添加至 Chrome'，在确认界面点击'添加扩展程序'，即可将小狐狸钱包安装至 Chrome 浏览器。
+3. Once the installation is finished, click 'Add to Chrome', and then click 'Add Extension' on the confirmation screen to install Little Fox Wallet to Chrome.
-4. 安装完成后，浏览器右上角插件栏会出现小狐狸图标，说明安装成功。
+4. After the installation is complete, a small fox icon will appear in the top right corner of the browser's plug-in bar, indicating successful installation.

-## 如何连接 Metamask？
+## How do I connect to Metamask?

-- 最快且最推荐的方法是通过官网链接你的钱包，我们会引导你通过 metamask 交互链接到我们的节点并完成创建。
+- The fastest and most recommended way is to link your wallet through the official website and we will guide you to link to our node through metamask interaction and complete the creation.
-- 如果您只是 TokenHolder，并不想通过官网的引导来链接 Treasurenet 网络, 您也可以手动链接。
+- If you are just a TokenHolder and do not want to link to the Treasurenet network via the official website, you can also do so manually.

-### 手动添加 Treasurenet Mainnet
+### Adding Treasurenet Mainnet manually

-1. 在您的浏览器上打开 Metamask 扩展程序，如果您尚未登录，请先登录您的 Metamask 帐户
+1. Open the Metamask extension in your browser and log in to your Metamask account if you are not already logged in.
-2. 打开设置>网络>添加网络，填写下方网络信息
+2. Open Settings > Network > Add Network and fill in the network information below.

    - Network Name : Treausurenet Mainnet Alpha
    - New RPC URL: https://wallet.treasurenet.io